netdata/netdata/docs/getting-started.md

 ## Configuration basics

-Most of Netdata's configuration options are kept in the `netdata.conf` file.
+Netdata primarily uses the `netdata.conf` for any custom configurations.

 On most systems, you can find that file at `/etc/netdata/netdata.conf`.